dybran/Project-20/CD-Pipeline-and-Elastic-Container-Registry(ECR).md.md

 __Prerequisites__

 - A Jenkins server installed and configured.
 You can install Jenkins by following the official documentation - [jenkins.io](https://www.jenkins.io/doc/book/installing/)
+- Docker installed on the machine where Jenkins is running.
 - An AWS account with access to ECR.